YoannaPo/Moustache-Barbershop/README.md

 A website that uses only HTML, CSS and JavaScript.
 I modified the received layout, and designed the logo and the entire brand identification.
 All the details are included in the Brand Book I prepared.

+The used colour palette represents modernity and reflects a healthy lifestyle in a fast-moving world.
+I have decided on green as it is a leading colour that user feels confident with, and it alludes to the freshness, the recent opening of the Moustache Barbershop company, and its eco-friendly approach.

 <h2 align="center">Brand Book</h2>
 <table bordercolor="#66b2b2">